hasiniremalli/hdi_project/README.md

-# Meridian — Human Development Index Estimator
+# Meridian — Human Development Index Estimator, **Live demo:** https://hdi-project-n2p8.onrender.com

 A full-stack machine learning web app that classifies a country into one of the four official HDI tiers — **Low, Medium, High, Very High** — from its